How will our knowledge of short gamma-ray bursts affect the distance measurement of binary neutron stars?: Results

-The resulting errors are presented in Fig. \ref{lcdm error}.
-Uncertainties of both parameters scale roughly as $1/\sqrt{n}$, especially for the high-precision configurations.
-The improvement in accuracy is significant from large $\sigma_v$ to small $\sigma_v$, while the effect of adding more detectors appears moderate for $\Omega_m$, and surprisingly, the accuracy of $H_0$ seems to get even worse.
-Two reasons are responsible for this anomaly: firstly, $H_0$ is more sensitive to data points at low redshifts, where the Hubble law is valid, and the concentration in low redshift region of events detected by ET is evidently shown in Fig. \ref{z_distribution}.
-More importantly, the detecting capability of ET is actually much poorer than the ET + CE network, and, according to the rates of acceptance, the number of qualified events detected by ET is only about a quarter of ET + CE network in the same period.
-Thus the total numbers of events should be different when it comes to the comparison between single and multiple detectors (e.g. $n = 2$ for ET and $n = 8$ for ET + CE, with $\sigma_v$ fixed), and again we find that the advantage of employing multiple detectors is significant.
-Analyses in the preceding sections are not affected by this factor since only individual and average errors are involved there.
+The errors of parameters are presented in \cref{lcdm error}.
+Both $\sigma_{H_0}$ and $\sigma_{\Omega_m}$ scale roughly as $1/\sqrt{N}$.
+For each parameter, the improvement in accuracy from large $\sigma_v$ to small $\sigma_v$ is significant , while for $H_0$, the influence of detector number seems moderate at given $N$.
+As a matter of fact, the detecting capability of ET is poorer than that of the ET + CE network.
+Judging from the rates of acceptance, the number of events recognized by ET is only about half of ET + CE in the same detecting period.
+Thus, the values of $N$ should be different when it comes to the comparison between single and multiple detectors (e.g., $N = 2$ for ET and $N = 4$ for ET + CE, with $\sigma_v$ fixed), and it turns out that the impact of detector number is even more significant than that of $\sigma_v$ value.
+Analyses in the preceding sections are not affected by this factor since only the individual and average errors are involved there.

-To achieve the accuracy of $1\%$ for $H_0$, numbers of events required for the four configurations are 800, 300, 500 and 200.
-With the whole 1000 events, $H_0$ can be constrained to $0.9\%$, $0.4\%$, $0.7\%$ and $0.4\%$, while the error of $\Omega_m$ are 0.014, 0.008, 0.016 and 0.012 respectively.
+To achieve $1\%$ accuracy of $H_0$, the numbers of events required for the four configurations are about \reviii{500, 200, 600, and 300}, respectively.
+With all 1,000 events, $H_0$ can be constrained to \reviii{$0.66\%$, $0.37\%$, $0.76\%$, and $0.49\%$}, while the errors of $\Omega_m$ are \reviii{0.010, 0.006, 0.013, and 0.010}, respectively. \reviii{These results are comparable to those of~\cite{Maggiore:2019uih}, which declared that a subpercent level accuracy on $H_0$ could be reached by ET.}

-As supplementary we also present the results of full Bayesian method, conducted with the public code CosmoMC \cite{Lewis:2002ah}.
-Fig. \ref{mcmc} and TABLE \ref{mcmc table} show the posterior distributions of parameters $(H_0, \Omega_m)$, constrained from four catalogues of 1000 events.
-Red contours correspond to the results obtained by adopting $\sigma_{\Delta d_{\rm L}0}$.
-After simple calculation, it is easy to verify that results of MCMC is compatible to those of FIM.
-And very reasonably, using $\sigma_{\Delta d_{\rm L}0}$ leads to overestimation for small $\sigma_v$ and underestimation for large $\sigma_v$, regardless of the choice of detectors.
+As supplement, we also present the results of full Bayesian analysis, performed with the public code CosmoMC~\cite{Lewis:2002ah}. \cref{mcmc} and \cref{mcmc table} show the posterior distributions of parameters $\bm{p} = (H_0, \Omega_m)$ constrained from four catalogs of 1,000 events.
+The blue contours correspond to the results obtained by adopting $\sigma_{\Delta d_{\rm L},0}$.
+After simple calculation, it is easy to verify that the results of Markov chain Monte Carlo (MCMC) is compatible to those of FIM.
+And very reasonably, using $\sigma_{\Delta d_{\rm L},0}$ leads to overestimation, regardless of the number of detectors or the value of $\sigma_v$, consistent with our analysis in \cref{errorbudget}.

-\subsection{cosmology with generic $\bm{H(z)}$}
+\subsection{Cosmology with generic $H(z)$}